iredmail/docs/en_US/enterprise/easy.to.ee.md

   on your server which was deployed with iRedMail Easy platform.

-    EE will check server environment and find it's deployed with iRedMail Easy platform, then runs http service on port `8080`, please make sure it's open in your firewall, then visit it with a web browser.
-You should see a web page like below.
+    EE will check server environment and find it's deployed with iRedMail Easy platform, then runs http service on port `8080`, please make sure this port is open in your firewall, then visit it with a web browser and you should see web page like below.

     Since HSTS is enabled by default in iRedMail, web browser may refuse to access port `8080` with server hostname and `http` protocol, for example,